tokland/omreact/README.md

-# OmReact

-Purely functional React components with local state.
+# OmReact: Purely functional React components with local state

-React is mostly a functional framework, but still promotes imperative code because of how `this.setState` works. `OmReact` is a thin abstraction layer over React.js that allows you to write purely functional components that hold local state.
+React is mostly a functional framework, but still promotes imperative code because `this.setState` works by performing with side-effects. `OmReact` is a thin abstraction layer over React.js that allows you to write purely functional components that hold local state.

-`OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components with local state.
-Instead of a bunch of function/methods that update the state, define a single `update` function that takes actions that return the new component state.
+`OmReact` applies the [Elm architecture](https://guide.elm-lang.org/architecture/) to React components.
+Instead of a bunch of function/methods that update the state, define a single `update` function that takes an action and returns the new component status (state + async actions)

 ## Install